Degi100/todoappPHP/README.md

 ## Simple Todo App with PHP and tiny JS.
 This is my first touch with PHP and I followed this tutorial https://www.youtube.com/watch?v=NxeNqHdJFxs&ab_channel=TheCodeholic

+Created with Xampp, PHP8 pure and VS

+No Framework